Judge denies motion to unseal Kohberger DNA evidence

 Additionally, a nondissemination order was put in place by Judge John Judge in early 2023 to prohibit people involved in the case from speaking about it outside the courtroom.

-The closed part of Thursday’s hearing is scheduled to begin 8 a.m.
+The closed part of today’s hearing is scheduled to begin 8 a.m.
 PST.

 Kohberger faces four counts of first-degree murder and one count of burglary in the November 2022 stabbing deaths of University of Idaho students Kaylee Goncalves, Madison Mogen, Xana Kernodle and Ethan Chapin.
 He could face the death penalty if convicted.
 His trial is scheduled for August 2025.